We plan to run this program in Summer 2022.

 BUS 295 Made in Italy: Local Sources, Global Brands

 The close proximity to both Rome and Florence provides an exceptional student introduction to Italian culture and its history of innovation during this 5-week program.
 Students will learn about the entrepreneurial spirit that fuels family businesses in modern Italy, explore how Italian style in food, fashion, and technology has evolved and is globally marketed, and consider environmental and sustainability initiatives in and around Tuscany.
 Classroom work will be supplemented with field trips, weekend excursions, and company visits.
-Faculty director is Dr. Treva Clark.
+The faculty director is Dr. Treva Clark.

 Elective Course (3 credits): Choose from Italian language, art history, food and culture, archeology, and literature course offerings.